Manipur blockade: 100 days and counting...

 As the economic blockade in Manipur completed 100 days on the 8th of November, there are a few questions that need to be answered.
 One amongst them is: “For how long will the blockade continue?”
 It’s completed 100 days and is counting….

 The economic blockade, which started on the 1st of August, has led to acute shortage of essential commodities in the state such as food, fuel and medicine.
 According to reports, the price of fuel (petrol and diesel) has hit a high of Rs 150-200 per liter while the price of cooking gas is at Rs 1500-2000 per cylinder in the black market; supplies have reportedly run out and loaded goods trucks have been stopped from entering the state.
-This means that the common people are having to bear the brunt of the black marketers, the agitation and high prices.
+This means that the common people have to bear the brunt of the black marketers, the agitation and high prices.

 What is also saddening is the fact that there is little or no intervention from the government, both from the state and the centre, making the situation of the state a sad plight.
 And this is another reason why the count of the number of blockade days could go on increasing.